Blargian/Embedded-Sorting-Algorithms/README.md

-# STM32 Sorting Algorithm Visualizer
+# 🚧 STM32 Sorting Algorithm Visualizer (in progress) 🚧

 A sorting algorithm visualizer for the STM32F746G-DISCO board using FreeRTOS and TouchGFX.